Jonathan Grant: International career

+Canada

-Grant received his first call-up to Canadian national team on January 9, 2015 for a pair of friendlies against Iceland.
+Grant received his first call-up to Canada national team on January 9, 2015, for a pair of friendlies against Iceland.
 However, he did not appear in either of the two matches.
 In June 2015, he was called up to the Canada U23 for the 2015 Pan Am Games.
 In September 2015, he was named to the squad for the 2015 CONCACAF Men's Olympic Qualifying Championship.

+Guyana

-He has begun the process to obtain a Guyanese passport, with the goal of representing the country at senior level.
+In 2023, it was revealed that he had begun the process to obtain a Guyanese passport, with the goal of representing the country at senior level.
+In March 2023, he was called up to the Guyana national team for the first time ahead of their CONCACAF Nations League matches.
+He proceeded to win his first cap for the Golden Jaguars on 25 March, starting in a 2–0 win over Bermuda, in which he recorded an assist.
+In June 2023, Grant was named to Guyana's 23-man squad for the 2023 CONCACAF Gold Cup qualification tournament.